Humans-Machines/styleguide/git/README.md

 ## Git Workflow

 ### General
-We use gitflow to manage branches in our project repository.
-Every project repository must at least have a `master` and a `develop` branch. `develop` must be set as default branch in Gitlab (*Settings > General > General project*).
+We use gitflow to manage branches in our projects repository.
+Every project repo must at least have a `master` and a `develop` branch. `develop` must be set as default branch in Gitlab (*Settings > General > General project*).

 ### Feature
 Single commits could be made directly to `develop` branch.
-Anything else, including new features or bigger changes ,must be developed inside a feature branch.
+Anything else, including new features or bigger changes, must be developed inside a `feature` branch.
 Feature branches are prefixed with `feature/` and must be named using kebap-case.
-A valid feature name is for example `feature/my-cool-feature`.
+A valid feature name is for example `feature/some-api-changes`.

 ### Release
 Before creating a release branch, make an anouncement on Skype, Slack or Whatsapp that you're planning to make a release.
-Others, who are involved in this project, will have the chance to also include changes in the release.
+Others, who are involved in this project, will have the chance to include their changes in the release.
 We use [Semver](https://semver.org/) for versioning releases and hotfixes.
 Most likely a release is a minor change to the project, so the minor version number should be increased by one.

 Example: Develop is: `1.24.3`.
 Release should be: `1.25.0`

 The new release branch, created through gitflow, must be named `release/x.y.z`.
 Therefore the first commit inside the branch must be the version bump.
 In most projects, the version is stored inside `package.json` and should be changed here.
-Further commits in the release branch should contain only comsetic changes.
-Merging features is therefore not allowed in the release branch.
+Further commits in the `release` branch should contain only comsetic changes.
+Merging features is therefore not allowed in the `release` branch.
-Before finishing the release the `release` branch should be compared with the `master`, in order to check and verify all the changes in the release.
-If the release contains changes of another contributor, talk to the person to make sure the changes won't cause any regressions.
+Before finishing the release the current `release` branch should be compared with the `master`, in order to check and verify all the changes in the release.
+If the release contains changes of another contributors, talk to the persons to make sure the changes won't cause any regressions.

-Dependant of the project, the release branch, in specific the tag, might be auto-deployed to the live system.
-If this is not the case, checkout the fresh `tag` that was created through this release.
+Dependant of the project, the release branch, in specific the tag, might be auto-deployed to a live environment.
+If this is not the case, checkout the fresh `tag` that was created with this release.

+If something is not working as intended, rollback the release to the prior tag or create a hotfix.

 ### Hotfix
 By default, we dont write bugs.
-But there might be some cases where a hotfix is necessary.
+But there might be some cases where a hotfix might be necessary.
 In this cases, start a new hotfix with gitflow from `master` branch and only from `master` branch.
 Like for releases, use Semver to bump the patch verison number by one.

 Example: Master is: `1.25.0`.
 Hotfix should be: `1.25.1`

 The hotfix branch must be named `hotfix/x.y.z`.
 Everything else mentioned in the [Release](#release) section also applies for a `hotfix` branch.

 **CAUTION:** If there is an active `release` branch, make sure that the `hotfix` branch gets merged into the active `release` branch.
 This could be done by merging the `master` into the `hotfix` branch.
 There will be a conflict for the file, that contains the version number.
-Make sure to the version number of the `release` branch.
+Make sure to use the version number of the `release` branch.

-### Futher reading
+### Further reading
-Further information about gitflow and branching could be found here:

 * [https://nvie.com/posts/a-successful-git-branching-model/](https://nvie.com/posts/a-successful-git-branching-model/ "A successful Git branching model")
 * [https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow "Gitflow Workflow | Atlassian Git Tutorial")

-## Git commit messages
+## Git commits and messages
 Great commit message help others to understand changes without reviewing all code changes of a commit.
 Messages like *Stuff*, *Many changes* or *[no message]* are quite the opposite.
 Always keep in mind that other Humans (mostly not Machines) might participate in a project.
-Even if you started the project on your own, there might the point when someone joins the project to assist you.
+Even if you started the project on your own, there might be a time when someone joins the project to assist you.

 ### 1. Keep commits atomic
 Keep changes per commit atomic in order to provide a meaningful commit message.
+By keeping commits atomic, it's also quite simple to revert changes without breaking functionality.

 ```
 // Bad